pinout-xyz/Pinout.xyz/README.md

 Once that's done, rename the `/overlay` folder to `/translate` and start translating the boards markdown files (pick any you fancy translating, it does not have to be the first board in alphabetical order).
 Leave those translations in the `/translate` folder when finished.

 Please do not attempt to translate the `/resources` folder, or anything not specifically mentioned in this section of the README - all files outside your *&lt;languagecode&gt;* directory are shared between the languages and are meant to be generic.
-Feel free to modify the template with links relevant to your country, and / or your Twitter handle however, but don't fiddle with the structure!
+Feel free to modify the template with links relevant to your country, and / or your own social handle however, but don't fiddle with the structure!

 Once you've made your translation, you can build and preview it with, for example: